How To Taste Your Way Through The Real Little Italy, NYC

 Madonia Bakery

-They specialize in breadsticks, biscotti and specialized bread such as cinnamon raisin and their famous olive loaf bread.
-Everything is baked freshly every day on premise, the average cost of a loaf is $4.50.
+They specialize in breadsticks, biscotti, and specialized bread such as cinnamon raisin and their famous olive loaf bread.
+Everything is baked freshly every day on-premises, the average cost of a loaf is $4.50.

 Teitel Brothers

-Don’t let the name fool you, these Jewish Austrian immigrants arrived in 1915 to the states and moved to Arthur Avenue.
-Jacob and his brother loved the close knit community and decided to stay and open a business.
+Don’t let the name fool you, these Jewish Austrian immigrants arrived in 1915 in the States and moved to Arthur Avenue.
+Jacob and his brother loved the close-knit community and decided to stay and open a business.

 They even learned to speak Italian before they learned how to speak English!
 They are known for the Italian delicacy called Bakala – a dried and salted cod fish.